This document contains the following topics:

 All targets associated with a system will inherit the lifecycle of the system, when set.
 It is also possible to override this inheritance for a specific target.
 The last lifecycle stage set for a target is displayed.

 Any Customer User Administrator (CUA) can set or unset the Lifecycle property for a system or target.

 If you have owner or update privileges for a system or target you can set or unset the Lifecycle property for that system or target from the System Overview region.

-To set the Lifestyle property for multiple targets and systems:
+To set the Lifecycle property for multiple targets and systems: